ismasan/ismaelcelis.com/content/posts/event-sourcing-ruby-command-layer.md

 # -- 2022-06-01T10:11:00 [product-123] price updated to GBP 820.00
 ```

-This helps paint a full picture of the system's behaviour.
+This helps paint a fuller picture of the system's behaviour.

 > In this model, commands and events are both treated as _messages_ in storage, but at the application level they retain their distinct semantics and are handled by different layers.